PromptCap: Prompt-Guided Task-Aware Image Captioning: Related Work

+\paragraph{Knowledge-Based VQA} Knowledge-based VQA \cite{marino2019okvqa,schwenk2022aokvqa} requires systems to leverage external knowledge beyond image content to answer the question.
+Prior works \cite{garderes2020conceptbert, marino2021krisp, wu2022multi, zhu2020mucko,narasimhan2018out,narasimhan2018straight, izacard2020distilling, izacard2020leveraging, Gao_2022_CVPR} investigate leveraging knowledge from various external knowledge resources, e.g., Wikipedia \cite{vrandevcic2014wikidata}, ConceptNet \cite{speer2017conceptnet}, and ASER \cite{zhang2020aser}, to improve the performance of the VQA models.
+Inspired by PICa~\cite{yang2022empirical}, recent works~\cite{gui2022kat, Lin2022REVIVERV} use GPT-3 as an implicit knowledge base and achieve state-of-the-art results.
+We identify the critical problem: generic captions used to prompt GPT-3 often miss critical visual details for VQA.
+We address this challenge with \NAME.

+\paragraph{Vision-Language Models} Vision-language models have recently shown striking success on various multimodal tasks~\cite{su2019vl,lu2019vilbert,chen2019uniter,li2020oscar,wang2021simvlm,kim2021vilt, radford2021learning,yang2022unitab,wang2022git,wang2022ofa, Lu2022UnifiedIOAU,yuan2021florence,chen2022pali, Li2023BLIP2BL}.
+These works first pretrain multimodal models on large-scale image-text datasets and then finetune the models for particular tasks.
+The works most related to ours are Frozen~\cite{tsimpoukelli2021multimodal}, Flamingo~\cite{alayrac2022flamingo}, and BLIP-2~\cite{Li2023BLIP2BL}, which keeps the LMs frozen and tune a visual encoder for the LM.
+However, such techniques require access to internal LM parameters and are thus difficult to be applied to black-box LMs like GPT-3.

-In natural language processing, prompting is a learning paradigm in which the input text is first modified via a template and then presented as context (a prompt) to a language model, which predicts the output in textual form.
-This framework allows a pretrained model to adapt to different tasks via different prompts, without modifying any parameters, and language models like GPT-3~\cite{brown2020language} have shown strong zero-shot and few-shot ability via prompting.
-Prompting has been successful for a variety of natural language tasks~\cite{liu2021pre}, including but not limited to classification tasks~\cite{min2022metaicl, shi2022nearest}, semantic parsing~\cite{xie2022unifiedskg, pasupat2021controllable}, knowledge generation~\cite{shin2020autoprompt, liu2022generated}, and dialogue systems~\cite{lee2021dialogue, hu2022incontext}.
-The most closely-related works to ours are the instruction-finetuned language models~\cite{t0, wei2021finetuned, wang2022benchmarking}.
+\paragraph{Prompting for Language Models} Prompting allows a pre-trained model to adapt to different tasks via different prompts without modifying any parameters.
+LLMs like GPT-3~\cite{brown2020language} have shown strong zero-shot and few-shot ability via prompting.
+Prompting has been successful for a variety of natural language tasks~\cite{liu2021pre}, including but not limited to classification tasks~\cite{min2022metaicl, shi2022nearest}, semantic parsing~\cite{xie2022unifiedskg}, knowledge generation~\cite{Shi2023REPLUGRB, liu2022generated}, and dialogue systems~\cite{lee2021dialogue, hu-etal-2022-context}.
+The most closely-related works to ours are the instruction-finetuned language models~\cite{t0,wei2021finetuned, Wang2022SuperNaturalInstructionsGV}.